pantheon-systems/documentation/source/_docs/custom-certificates.md

 | **Delivery**                                                          | US Datacenter             | [Global CDN](/docs/global-cdn)  | [Global CDN](/docs/global-cdn)        |
 | **Encryption Endpoint**                                               | Load Balancer             | Application Container           | Application Container                 |

-\* Browser compatibility and SSL Labs score is guaranteed for shared Let’s Encrypt certificates.
+\* The browser compatibility and SSL Labs scores are guaranteed for shared Let’s Encrypt certificates.
 The same results are typical for a custom certificate from a mainstream CA with mainstream attributes, but not guaranteed.
 For custom certificates, compatibility and SSL Labs score depends on attributes of that certificate, such as number of SAN entries, CA and signing algorithm.

 ## Frequently Asked Questions